biozal/NewWorld/cities/Atlanta.md

 # Atlanta
 The city is known for its vibrant culture, diverse population, the ability for magic users to live without fear of being prosecuted, and influential government.
 Atlanta is a mixing pot of all races.

-# Regions

-Atlanta is a large city broken up into regions of the city.
-The city is surrounded by a large wall that goes around the city called the `Wall`.
-This was to keep raiders from destroying the city.

 # Government

 ## Mayor